Adam-Robson/bookshoppe/README.md

 ## General Information

-This project was built as part of my time in the July 2022 cohort at Alchemy Code Lab, in Portland, Oregon.
+This project was built as part of my time in the July 2022 cohort at Alchemy Code Lab in Portland, Oregon.

 ## Features